jamdav688y-source/ophi-diagnostic-kernel/signals.md

 When something like this gets flagged, who holds stop-authority in your process—and is it close enough to execution to matter?

-That usually means the evaluation layer and the decision layer aren’t tightly bound.
-You can pass validation in one state and execute in another.

-That’s where trust breaks—not at the model, but at the commit boundary.

-Curious—when something like this gets flagged, who actually holds stop-authority in your process, and how close is that to execution?

 ### DM Follow-up
 Appreciate the discussion on that post—this is exactly where most systems look fine in theory but fail at the transition point.